Gregg Araki

 Gregg Araki (born December 17, 1959) is an American filmmaker.
-He is noted for his heavy involvement with the New Queer Cinema movement.
-His film Kaboom (2010) was the first winner of the Cannes Film Festival Queer Palm.
+He is noted for his involvement with the New Queer Cinema movement.
+His Teenage Apocalypse film trilogy, consisting of Totally F***ed Up (1993), The Doom Generation (1995) and Nowhere (1997), has been heralded as a cult classic.
+His film Kaboom (2010) was the inaugural winner of the Queer Palm at the Cannes Film Festival.

 Early life and education

 Araki was born in Los Angeles on December 17, 1959, to Japanese American parents.
-He grew up in nearby Santa Barbara, California and enrolled in college at the University of California, Santa Barbara.
+He grew up in nearby Santa Barbara, California, and enrolled in college at the University of California, Santa Barbara.
 He graduated with a B.A. from UCSB in 1982.
-He later attended the University of Southern California's School of Cinematic Arts, where he graduated with a M.F.A. in 1985.
+He later attended the University of Southern California's School of Cinematic Arts, where he graduated with a Master of Fine Arts in 1985.

 Career

 Low-budget beginnings

 Araki made his directorial debut in 1987 with Three Bewildered People in the Night.
-With a budget of only $5,000 and using a stationary camera, he told the story of a romance between a video artist, her sweet-heart, and her gay friend.
+With a budget of only $5,000 and using a stationary camera, he told the story of a romance between a video artist, her sweetheart, and her gay friend.
 Two years later, Araki followed up with The Long Weekend (O' Despair), another film with a $5,000 budget.
-His third film, The Living End (1992), saw an increase to $20,000.
-He had to shoot his early movies often spontaneously and lacking proper permits.
+His third film, The Living End (1992), saw an increase to $25,000.
+Director Jon Jost lent him camera equipment and provided spare film stock.
+He often had to shoot his early movies spontaneously and without proper permits.

 Despite the financial constraints, Araki's films received critical acclaim.
 He received awards from the Locarno International Film Festival and the Los Angeles Film Critics Association, with an additional nomination for a Sundance Film Festival award.

 Teenage Apocalypse trilogy

 Araki's next three movies—Totally F***ed Up (1993), The Doom Generation (1995), and Nowhere (1997)—were collectively dubbed the Teenage Apocalypse trilogy.
 The trio has been characterized as "... teen alienation, hazy sexuality and aggression."
 A former student of his at UC Santa Barbara, Andrea Sperling, co-produced the films with him.

 The trilogy saw Araki work increasingly with more notable actors and actresses including Rose McGowan, Margaret Cho, Parker Posey, Guillermo Díaz, Ryan Phillippe, Heather Graham, and Mena Suvari among others.

-The trilogy received varying degrees of reviews, from a thumbs down and "zero stars" by Roger Ebert to "Literally the Best Thing Ever" by Rookie, and were eventually heralded as cult classics.
+The trilogy received varying degrees of reviews, from a thumbs down and "zero stars" by Roger Ebert to "Literally the Best Thing Ever" by Rookie, and was eventually heralded as cult classics.